Personal Terms

 Keep us in the loop

 Please keep your details up to date and let us know immediately if any information you've given us changes.
-If we discover that any of your information is incorrect we will update it.
+If we discover that any of your information is incorrect we may update it.

-To meet our legal and regulatory requirements we might sometimes need to ask for more information about you (for example, if your spending increases).
+To meet our legal and regulatory requirements we might sometimes need to ask for more information about you (for example, if your transactions increase).
 Please provide this information quickly so that there is no disruption to your account or our services.

 5. How do I close my account?

 You can close your account, and so end the agreement, at any time by letting us know.
-You can do this through the Revolut app, by writing to us at Revolut Limited, our parent company or by emailing us at feedback@revolut.com.
+You can do this through the Revolut app, or by emailing us at support@revolut.com.

 You will still have to pay any charges you've run up (for example, if you've asked for an extra Revolut Card).
-We may also charge you any cancellation fees that apply to other agreements you've entered into with us (for example, if you cancel your Premium subscription).
+We will also charge you any break fees, if any, that apply to agreements you've entered into with us (for example, if you terminate your Metal subscription).

 Canceling your Revolut Card

-If you change your mind and don't want a Revolut Card any more, that's not a problem.
-Just let us know and we'll cancel it.
+If you change your mind and don't want a Revolut Card any more, just let us know and we'll cancel it.

 6. What happens after my account is closed?

-We'll hold back enough money to cover any payments that you approved before your account was closed.
-You'll also still owe us any money that you owed us while your account was open.
+We'll hold back an equivalent amount of funds to cover any payments / transfers that you approved before your account was closed.
+You'll also still owe us any money after your account closure that you owed us while your account was open.

 How do I get access to my money after my account has closed?

-For ten years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at feedback@revolut.com) and ask them to send you the money we still hold for you.
-Once your account is closed you can only withdraw your money in the currency of the country you live in
+For 10 years after your account has closed or your Revolut Card has expired you'll be able to contact customer services (at support@revolut.com) and ask them to repay debts we owed to you.
+Such repayment of debts will be made in the currency of the country you live in

 KEEPING MY ACCOUNT SAFE